-The evaluation will follow the Organization of Economic Cooperation Development (OECD), Development Assistance Committee (DAC)'s evaluation criteria - relevance, coherence, effectiveness, efficiency, impact and sustainability.
+The evaluation will follow the Organization of Economic Cooperation Development (OECD), and sustainability.
 Partnership, Gender Empowerment and Social Inclusion (GESI) and human rights will be added as cross cutting criteria.
-The guiding questions outlined below should be further refined by the consultant and agreed with UNDP prior to the commencement of the evaluation: The assessment on the contribution of the projects to development results through its activities will be made in accordance with the following evaluation criteria:
+The guiding questions outlined below should be further refined by the consultants and agreed with UNDP prior to the commencement of the evaluation: The assessment on the contribution of the projects to development results through its activities will be made in accordance with the following evaluation criteria: